-(a) Signing of Documents.
-All documents filed on behalf of a party represented by counsel shall be signed by one attorney in his or her individual name as the trial attorney referred to in S.D.
-Ohio Civ.
-R. 83.4, followed by the designation "Trial Attorney," together with his or her name, full office address, telephone number and area code, and email address.
-Ohio Supreme Court Registration numbers shall be included immediately after the name of Ohio counsel in the signature and address block on all filings.
-Firm names and the names of co counsel may appear on filings for information purposes only.

-- (b) Filing Users.
-Attorneys admitted to the permanent bar of this Court and may register as Filing Users of this Court's ECF system.
-Tthose admitted pro hac vice shall, unless otherwise ordered, register as Filing Users of this Court's ECF system pursuant to S.D.
-Ohio Civ.
-R. 83.3(f).
+- (a) Signing of Documents.
+All documents filed on behalf of a party represented by counsel shall be signed by one attorney followed by the designation "Trial Attorney," together with his or her name, full office address, telephone number and area code, and email address.
+Ohio Supreme Court Registration numbers shall be included immediately after the name of Ohio counsel in the signature and address block on all filings. - (b) Filing Users.
+Attorneys admitted to the permanent bar of this Court and those admitted pro hac vice shall, unless otherwise ordered, register as Filing Users of this Court's ECF system.
 If the Court permits, a party to a pending proceeding who is not represented by an attorney may register as a Filing User solely for the purposes of that action.
 If an attorney appears on that party's behalf thereafter, that attorney shall advise the Clerk promptly following that attorney's appearance to terminate the party's registration as a Filing User. - (c) Electronic Signature.
 The actual signature of a Filing User shall be represented, for ECF purposes, by "s/" followed by the typed name of the attorney or other Filing User.
 Signature in such a manner is equivalent to a hand-signed signature for all purposes, including Fed.
 R. Civ.
 P. 11 or any other rule or statute. - (d) Signature for Another Attorney.
-When one attorney a Filing User signs on behalf of another attorney, the full signature (not initials) of each must appear; signatures followed by initials are unacceptable because the Court must be able to determine who actually signed the document (e.g., "s/ Joan Doe by s/ Richard Roe per telephone authorization."). - (e) Unauthorized Use of Passwords Prohibited.
+When a Filing User signs on behalf of another attorney, the full signature (not initials) of each must appear: e.g., "s/ Joan Doe by s/ Richard Roe per telephone authorization." - (e) Unauthorized Use of Passwords Prohibited.
 No Filing User or other person shall knowingly permit or cause a Filing User's password to be used by anyone other than an authorized agent of the actual Filing User.